 For example, place small potted plants on each table or use planter boxes as barriers between your seating areas and public spaces, like the sidewalk.
 Plants can also be used as dividers in between tables to create a cozy and private environment.
 If there's no room on the floor or tables for greenery, install a pergola that you can weave with vines or flowers.

-Summer is the perfect time for growing some plants at your restaurant, and incorporating them into your restaurant patio design will make the space feel even more welcoming.
+Summer is the perfect time for growing plants at your restaurant, and incorporating them into your restaurant patio design will make the space feel even more welcoming.

-If you have the space for it, consider moving some of your drink mixing, food preparation, or cooking outside.
+Consider moving some of your drink mixing, food preparation, or cooking outside.

 If you choose to do any kind of food or drink preparation outdoors, make sure you follow all local laws and rules from your state and local health departments.
 It's also extra important to keep things clean and be proactive about pest control.
 Outdoors, it's easier for insects, rodents, and other pests to access your food preparation areas, which is the last thing any restaurateur—or guest—wants.